Liphium/website/content/en/docs/general/download.md

 ---
 title: "Download the app"
-description: "What you guys frequently ask us, the solution to your problem might be here!"
+description: "Where to download Liphium no matter which platform you're on."
 menus:
   3general:
     weight: 4